 The current in the RUN winding lags the voltage.
 When this happens, the phase difference between the two windings is 90° electrically hence a true two-phase starting is achieved.

-Once the motor has reached 75% of the rated speed, the capacitor and the START winding will be automatically disconnected from the circuit by using the centrifugal swith, potential or current relay.
+Once the motor has reached 75% of the rated speed, the capacitor and the START winding will be automatically disconnected from the circuit by using the centrifugal switch, potential or current relay.

 After the capacitor and START winding have been removed from the circuit, the magnetic field being generated continuously will cause the motor to continue running.
 This type of motor is also known as CSIR motor or Capacitor-Start-Induction-Run motor.